naemon/naemon.github.io/documentation/usersguide/macrolist.md

 </tr>
 <tr>
 <td class="MacroName"><a name="servicenotificationid">$SERVICENOTIFICATIONID$</a></td>
-<td class="MacroDescription">A unique number identifying a service notification.
-Notification ID numbers are unique across both hosts and service notifications, so you could potentially use this unique number as a primary key in a notification database.
-Notification ID numbers should remain unique across restarts of the Naemon process, so long as you have state retention enabled.
-The notification ID number is incremented by one (1) each time a new service notification is sent out, and regardless of how many contacts are notified.</td>
+<td class="MacroDescription">A unique UUIDv4 (e.g. cebd5487-538f-4f5b-87cc-8e18b4e2170c) identifying a service notification.
+Notification UUID strings are unique across both hosts and service notifications, so you could potentially use this unique string as a primary key in a notification database.
+Notification UUIDs should remain unique across restarts of the Naemon process, so long as you have state retention enabled.
+The notification UUID is generated each time a new service notification is sent out, and the same regardless of how many contacts are notified.</td>
 </tr>
 <tr><td colspan='2'><br></td></tr>
 <tr>